stitchdata/docs/_getting-started/understanding-stitch-usage.md

           - **The integration generates massive amounts of data.** Mixpanel, for example, typically contains large amounts of data.
           - **Some tables require Full Table Replication or querying for a time range** (attribution window) during each replication job to ensure accuracy.
-          - **The integration contains nested data structures.** If you're using a destination that doesn't natively support nested structures, Stitch will de-nest these structures and create sub-rows which will result in a higher number of replicated rows.

-             For an in-depth walkthrough of how JSON arrays are deconstructed in Stitch, as well as what arrays are in the first place, check out the [Handling of Nested Data Structures & Row Count Impact]({{ link.destinations.storage.nested-structures | prepend: site.baseurl }}) guide.
+          - **The integration contains nested data structures.** As we mentioned previously, records created from de-nesting JSON objects and arrays can count toward your row usage.
+Integrations with data structures that heavily use JSON objects and arrays - such as [Shopify]({{ site.baseurl }}/integrations/saas/shopify) - can lead to higher row counts.

           To find out more about your SaaS integrations' data structure and replication methods, we recommend checking out our extensive [SaaS integration docs]({{ site.baseurl }}/integrations/saas).
 Every SaaS integration has detailed info about the tables Stitch will replicate and the methods used to do so.

       - title: "De-select unnecessary data"
         anchor: "deselect-unnecessary-data"
         content: |
+          **Note**: This is only applicable to the [integrations that support table and/or column selection]({{ link.replication.syncing | prepend: site.baseurl | append: "#table-column-selection-support" }}).

           To keep your row count down and your destination tidy, you can also de-select any tables or columns you don't need.

           For example: If a column contains nested data, additional sub-rows may be created to accommodate loading the data to certain destination types.
 This will increase the total row count, as [Stitch counts sub-rows towards usage](#billing-basics).
 If this column is no longer needed, you could de-select it and lower your usage.

-          **Note**: This is only applicable to the [integrations that support table and/or column selection]({{ link.replication.syncing | prepend: site.baseurl | append: "#table-column-selection-support" }}).

       - title: "Pause integrations"
         anchor: "pause-integrations"